margaretmf/margaretmf.github.io/resume.md

 Aspen Ideas Festival
 * Engaged with the Aspen Ideas Videos

 ### RELIGIOUS STUDIES
 Islam
 * Read the Holy Qur'an

+Christainity
+* Read the Holy Bible

+### 100 DAYS OF PEACE
+100 Days of Peace
+* Engage with the pieces of artwork that are part of the 100 Days of Peace

 <br>